Rulesmash/Zoil/README.md

 It primarly focuses on distrubuting articles made by farmers or surveys regarding them sourced into text Users can upload articles of their own and it would go through a guideline check and would be upoaded along with other guides , encouraging new practices in agriculture

+#Features to implement later on
+A article read out feature for audiobook styled learning Different language support
+A location based agriculture tips support that is based on soil and weather conditions

 # License
 [GNU GPLv3 License](LICENSE)